microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

     [POST_CONFIGURE_CMAKE_COMMANDS <cmake-command>...]
     [LANGUAGES <language>...]
 )
 ```

-To use this function, you must depend on the helper port `vcpkg-cmake`:
+To use this function, you must depend on the helper port `vcpkg-make`:

 ```json
 "dependencies": [